 What we do at Nidd Valley Riding Club

-We understand that sometimes you’ve booked on a lesson and then you can’t make it (Dobbin threw a shoe again!).
-We don’t refund for your cancellations unless we have a waiting list or you find a replacement to take your lesson.
+We understand that sometimes you’ve booked on a lesson and then you can’t make it.
+We do not refund for your cancellations unless we have a waiting list or you find a replacement to take your lesson.

 However we will refund you, if the club cancels the lesson when matters are beyond our control, for example, bad weather or the instructor is unavailable.
 We will endeavour to reschedule the lessons where possible